0x00405A00/jellyfish-backend-ddd/README.md

 Note: Messaging Mobile App (will be added soon and is part of another repo that is currently private).

 ## Testing ##
-Unit testing is my common way to test my methods and process flows.
-Preface: I know not every method is testet, the reason why is: you can over engeneer and you can over test.
-My common way is the middle of path.
-Critical processes and flows or methods will be tested.
-The unittest behaviour is: `arrange, act, assertion`.
-The common way in softwaretesting.

-For end to end tests I used Postman with an import of generated swagger api documentation.
+- **Unit Testing Approach:**
+  - Unit testing is a fundamental practice applied in this project to verify the correctness and functionality of methods and process flows.
+While it is acknowledged that not every method is individually tested, a balanced approach is adopted.
+The principle is to avoid over-engineering and over-testing, finding a middle ground that ensures critical processes and methods are thoroughly tested.
+  - The unit testing behavior adheres to the standard `arrange, act, assertion` methodology, which is a common and effective approach in software testing.
+This methodology provides a structured framework for setting up the test conditions, executing the specific action, and validating the expected outcomes.

+- **End-to-End Testing with Postman:**
+  - End-to-end testing is conducted using Postman, leveraging the imported generated Swagger API documentation.
+Postman serves as a powerful tool for comprehensive API testing, allowing for the verification of the entire system's functionality.
+The integration of Swagger API documentation enhances the efficiency of the testing process by providing a clear and interactive interface for exploring and validating API endpoints.

 ## Documentation ##
-Currently only EER and Swagger Documentation.
+- **Extensive Documentation:**
+  - The project places a strong emphasis on comprehensive documentation to facilitate ease of use and understanding for all stakeholders.
+Currently, the documentation includes:
+    - **Entity-Relationship Diagram (EER) Documentation:**
+      - A detailed EER documentation has been prepared to provide insights into the data model and relationships within the system.
+This documentation serves as a valuable resource for developers, aiding in a clear understanding of the underlying database structure.
+    - **Swagger Documentation:**
+      - The project leverages Swagger Documentation to ensure detailed and interactive API documentation.
+Swagger provides an intuitive and user-friendly interface for exploring and understanding the available API endpoints, parameters, and responses.
+This documentation is essential for developers, enabling seamless integration and interaction with the provided APIs.

 ## Deployment ##
 Legacy over binary or with docker container.

-## Motivation ##
+## Project Motivation and Objectives ##
+- **Testing NET MAUI on Multiple Mobile Platforms:**
-The motivation for this project is to test NET MAUI on the upper named mobile platforms.
+  - The primary motivation behind initiating this project is to rigorously test NET MAUI on various mobile platforms.
+This involves comprehensive testing and optimization to ensure seamless performance and compatibility across the specified platforms, contributing valuable insights to the NET MAUI community.
+- **Empowering Users to Host Their Own Messaging Infrastructure:**
-A side effect of this project is to give everyone the opportunity to host a messaging infrastructure by your own.
+  - One of the key objectives of this project is to empower users by providing them with the opportunity to host their messaging infrastructure independently.
+This aims to democratize the accessibility of messaging services, allowing users to take control of their communication environment.
-Without big amount of used hardware resources e.g. running the infrastructure on raspberry pi.
+- **Optimal Resource Utilization:**
+  - A noteworthy side effect of this initiative is the focus on enabling messaging infrastructure hosting with minimal hardware resources.
+Specifically, the project targets efficient utilization, allowing users to run the infrastructure on accessible hardware like Raspberry Pi.
+This emphasis on resource efficiency aligns with the project's commitment to accessibility and sustainability.

-## Future ##
+## Security and Future Features ##
-The security aspect is important too:
+- **End-to-End Encryption and Privacy Protection:**
-The last steps before the first prod version will be the implementation of end to end encryption and the protection of privacy for each user through forgetable payload pattern.
+  - Ensuring the security of user data is paramount.
+The upcoming steps before the release of the first production version will include the meticulous implementation of end-to-end encryption.
+This will provide a robust layer of protection for sensitive user information.
+Additionally, the adoption of the forgettable payload pattern will further enhance privacy by minimizing data retention, aligning with privacy best practices.
-Anorher **future** sight is the implementation of **artificial inteligence (AI)** support bots with google llama or chatgpt and the opportunity **to host the infrastructure in blockchain**.
+- **AI Support Bots:**
+  - Embracing the future of user interaction, there are plans to integrate artificial intelligence (AI) support bots into the system.
+Consideration is given to leveraging advanced AI technologies such as Google Llama or ChatGPT.
+These AI-driven bots will enhance user engagement, streamline support processes, and contribute to an intelligent and responsive user experience.
+- **Blockchain Infrastructure:**
+  - Exploring cutting-edge technologies, there is a forward-looking vision to investigate the feasibility of hosting the system's infrastructure on the blockchain.
+The benefits of blockchain technology, including enhanced security, decentralization, and transparency, will be assessed.
+This forward-thinking approach aims to future-proof the system and align it with emerging trends in secure and decentralized architectures.

 ## To Do ##

 **Backend:**
 - [ ] Password Reset Endpoint: Enable password reset via the "Edit User" feature; domain logic change: UpdateUser, updateuser command+handler update.